 The era of pulp fiction (early 20th century) was the beginning of the main sub-genres we now know today as romance, western, mystery, science fiction, fantasy, horror, young adult fiction, thriller, and comic books.
 Before the 20th century, these sub-genres didn’t exist.
 This is the exact reason why you should start with some Pulp Fiction if you’re “not really into fiction” or haven’t tried reading since high school.
 That way you can sample parts of different sub-genres without reading an entire novel.

 Pulp Fiction stories are short, full of excitement, suspense, and adventure.
-Characters like Conan the Barbarian (known as the Cimmerian) and Tarzan came from this era.
-Movies are still being adapted and made based off of these characters written back in the 1920s.
-Yes, it was really that long ago.
-So, if you enjoy those movies, you’ll enjoy reading Pulp Fiction.
-Why not check some out from the library or digitally today?
+Characters like Conan the Barbarian (known as the Cimmerian), Doc Savage, The Shadow, and Tarzan came from this era.
+Movies are still being adapted and made today based off of these characters written back in the 1920s.
+Batman was born of stories of The Shadow and Superman of Doc Savage’s superhuman abilities.
+So, if you enjoy those characters and movies, you’ll enjoy reading Pulp Fiction.
+Why not check out a pulp magazine from the library or digitally today?